Indirect Characterization: What Is It and How to Use It in Your Writing

 “Scout, simply by the nature of the work, every lawyer gets at least one case in his lifetime that affects him personally.
 This one’s mine, I guess.
 You might hear some ugly talk about it at school, but do one thing for me if you will: you just hold your head high and keep those fists down.
 No matter what anybody says to you, don’t you let ’em get your goat.”

 A Christmas Carol by Charles Dickens highlights the differences between direct and indirect characterization.
 The reader gets to know Scrooge as a stingy character with a general distrust and dislike of other people.
 From the beginning, Dickens portrays him through unlikeable actions: yelling at his nephew, chasing away carolers, and kicking out a fundraiser.
-In his own words, Scrooge shows he hates Christmas, because it goes against his principles:
+In his own words, Scrooge shows that he hates Christmas, because it goes against his principles:

 “A poor excuse for picking a man’s pocket every twenty-fifth of December!”